haegenpro/ottocademy/README.md

 **What this script does:**
 - ✅ Sets up PostgreSQL database in Docker
-- ✅ Runs database migrations
+- ✅ Runs database migrations (includes Google OAuth schema)
 - ✅ Seeds initial data (courses, users, modules)
 - ✅ Builds and starts the application
 - ✅ Smart seeding (only seeds if database is empty)